Priors in Bayesian Deep Learning: A Review: Introduction

 In orthodox Bayesianism, the prior should be chosen in a way such that it accurately reflects our beliefs about the parameters $\params$ before seeing any data \citep{gelman1996bayesian}.
 This has been described as being the most crucial part of Bayesian model building, but also the hardest one, since it is often not trivial to map the subjective beliefs of the practitioner unambiguously onto tractable probability distributions \citep{robert2007bayesian}.
-However, in practice, choosing the prior is often rather seen as a nuisance, and there have been many attempts to try to avoid having to choose a meaningful prior, for instance, through objective priors \citep{jeffreys1946invariant, jaynes1968prior}, empirical Bayes \citep{robbins1955empirical}, or combinations of the two \citep{klebanov2020objective}.
-Especially in Bayesian deep learning, it is common practice to choose a (seemingly) ``uninformative'' prior, such as a standard Gaussian \citep[c.f.,][]{fortuin2021bayesian}.
+However, in practice, choosing the prior is often rather seen as a nuisance, and there have been many attempts to try to avoid having to choose a meaningful prior, for instance, through objective priors \citep{jeffreys1946invariant, jaynes1968prior}, reference priors \citep{berger1992development}, empirical Bayes \citep{robbins1955empirical}, or combinations of these \citep{klebanov2020objective}.
+One problem with these methods is that in Bayesian deep learning, they are often not tractable due to the high dimensionality of the inference problem, since they either require computing the Fisher information matrix, solving a series of increasingly high-dimensional integrals, or splitting the model parameters into ``parameters of interest'' and ``nuisance parameters'' \citep{berger1992development}.
+Especially in Bayesian deep learning, it is therefore common practice to choose a (seemingly) ``uninformative'' prior, such as a standard Gaussian \citep[c.f.,][]{fortuin2021bayesian}.

 This trend is troubling, because choosing a bad prior can have detrimental consequences for the whole inference endeavor.
 While the choice of uninformative (or weakly informative) priors is often being motivated by invocation of the asymptotic consistency guarantees of the Bernstein-von-Mises theorem \citep{doob1949application}, this theorem does not in fact hold in many applications, since its regularity conditions are not satisfied \citep{kleijn2012bernstein}.
-Moreover, in the non-asymptotic regime of our practical inferences, the prior can have a strong influence on the posterior, often forcing the probability mass onto arbitrary subspaces of the parameter space, such as a spherical subspace in the case of the seemingly innocuous standard Gaussian prior \citep{gelman2017prior}.
+Moreover, in the non-asymptotic regime of our practical inferences, especially in high-dimensional settings, the prior can have a strong influence on the posterior, often forcing the probability mass onto arbitrary subspaces of the parameter space \citep{gelman2017prior}.
+This means, for instance, that the seemingly innocuous standard Gaussian prior is not uninformative at all \citep{dawid1973marginalization}, but forces the posterior mass onto a thin spherical subspace, which in most cases does not reflect any useful prior knowledge and can severely bias the inference \citep{gelman2006prior, bhadra2016default}.

 Worse yet, prior misspecification can undermine the very properties that compel us to use Bayesian inference in the first place.
 For instance, marginal likelihoods can become meaningless under prior misspecification, leading us to choose suboptimal models when using Bayesian model selection \citep{gelman2020holes}.
 Moreover, de Finetti's famous Dutch book argument \citep{de1931sul} can be extended to cases where we can be convinced to take wagers that lose money in expectation when using bad priors, which even holds for the aforementioned objective (Jeffreys) priors \citep{eaton2004dutch}.
 In a similar vein, Savage's theorem \citep{savage1972foundations}, which promises us optimal decisions under Bayesian decision theory, breaks down under prior misspecification \citep{cerreia2020making}.
 Finally, it can even be shown that PAC-Bayesian inference can exceed the Bayesian one in terms of generalization performance when the prior is misspecified \citep{masegosa2019learning, morningstar2020pac}.